abhi472/digital-self-ct-no/README.md

 * Paste this at the start of a ChatGPT session to reload your state.
 * Keep it updated after major decisions, persona additions, or restructuring.
+* Includes recent system upgrades such as GitHub Action integration.

 ### ✅ `core/memory_log.md`

 > **Purpose:** A journal of DigitalSelf activity.

 * Log goals, decisions, and reflections daily.
+* Includes a `goal_status` for use in automation.
 * Becomes the primary mental trace for your digital brain.

 ### ✅ `core/token_tracker.json`